albar965/littlenavmap-manual/README.md

 ![Statusbar](images/statusbar.jpg "Statusbar")

 Picture above: Status bar with message about the last action on the left side and a tooltip that indicates what is currently shown on the map.
 The map shows only airports with runways longer than 4000 feet.
 No navaids are shown.
-The map detail level was increased once and the map coordinates are not shown since cursor is not inside the map window.
+The map detail level was increased once and the map coordinates are not shown since the cursor is not inside the map window.
 The online map download progress indicator is empty.

 ## Map Display {#map-display}

 ### Moving {#moving}

 Use click and drag to move the map and the mouse wheel to zoom in or out.
-You can also use the overlay buttons on the right side of the map.
+You can also use the overlay buttons on the right side of the map (overlay buttons not avaialble for MacOS).

 Alternatively use the cursor keys to scroll the map and `+` and `-` to zoom in and out. `Alt+Left` and `Alt+Right` goes forward or backward in the map position history.
-Do not forget to activate the map window by clicking into it before using any keys for movements.
+Do not forget to activate the map window by clicking into it before using any keys for movement.

 ### Mouse Clicks {#mouse-clicks}